STAMPEDE GOLD RESOURCES

 ALL RIGHTS RESERVED

-STAMPEDE GOLD RESOURCES, LLC IS focused on gold production and exploration IN ALASKA.
+STAMPEDE GOLD RESOURCES, LLC IS focused on gold production and exploration in ALASKA.
 Our primary project is at Ophir, Alaska.
-Our

 In association with Alaska Gold Exploration, LLC, We Have added properties on Little Creek, Ganes creek, Moore Creek, and flat to our